konman01/AWS/EC2/userData.md

 Select the text type
 Paste the following commands., All the below command will be executed in Admin access

- #!/bin/bash
- # Update the os
+  \#!/bin/bash
   yum update -y

- # install httpd
   yum install -y httpd

- # Start the httpd service
   service httpd start
   chkconfig httpd on

 ### Add Storage